The Five Problems of Irreversibility: Fifth Problem: The Arrow of Time

 We have now reached the final problem, which is concerned with the \textit{arrow of time}.
 Let us assume we have found some explanation for why, if we go forwards in time, the systems are observed to approach equilibrium, i.e., that we have answered question four.
 We now need to find out why, despite the symmetry of the fundamental laws of physics, this answer cannot be applied to the past.

-The distinction between Q4 and Q5 allows us to understand why, as mentioned in \cref{fiveproblems}, philosophers concerned with the origin of irreversibility are discussing it based on considerations about the big bang and cosmology, while physicists doing nonequilibrium statistical mechanics are successfull without ever spending a thought on these issues \citepbjps{Penrose1994}.
+The distinction between Q4 and Q5 allows us to understand why, as mentioned in \cref{theproblem}, philosophers and physicists concerned with the origin of irreversibility are discussing it based on considerations about the big bang and cosmology, while researchers working on nonequilibrium statistical mechanics are successful without ever spending a thought on these issues \citep{Penrose1994}.
 The methods employed in statistical physics - coarse-graining and Markovian approximations - allow for a solution of Q4.
 This is sufficient if one takes the temporal asymmetry as given, which is why the early universe plays no role in the everyday life of a statistical physicist.
-Philosophers (and physicists) who are interested in the source of this asymmetry, on the other hand, need to to address Q5, which requires a different type of answer.
+Philosophers (and physicists) who are interested in the source of this asymmetry, on the other hand, need to address Q5, which requires a different type of answer.

 Recall how the standard solution discussed in \cref{theproblem} works: We start from a reversible theory describing the dynamics of the density and then perform a coarse-graining, in which we replace the fine-grained by the coarse-grained density, allowing to define a coarse-grained entropy.
 The dynamics of the coarse-grained density then leads to an increase of the coarse-grained entropy.
 Unfortunately, the original microdynamics we started with was time-reversal symmetric, i.e., it does not know a difference between past and future.
 Hence, we could have simply decided to perform the coarse-graining in the other direction of time, which would have been mathematically just as well justified as the original derivation.
-This \ZT{backwards coarse-graining} would then lead to a theory in which the entropy decreases in the future and increases in the past, in wild contradiction to every observation \citepbjps[p.
+This \ZT{backwards coarse-graining} would then lead to a theory in which the entropy decreases in the future and increases in the past, in strong contradiction to every observation \cite[p.
 15]{Wallace2011}.